 There are many concepts and methods to keep in mind when running successful development projects.
 The six tips below for successful development projects have changed our projects in a positive way.
 Some we’ve used for many years.
-Other’s we’ve used for just a few years.
-What they all have is common is that they’ve all organically grown and improved as our project requirements change.
+Others, we’ve used for just a few years.
+What they all have in common is that they’ve all organically grown and improved as our project requirements change.

 Today, we’ll talk about:

 - A code framework